 This is designed to ensure governments are able to respond to the changing digital landscape in areas such as privacy, data protection and cybersecurity.

-Will any legislative change be required as a result of these provisions?
+Was any legislative change be required as a result of these provisions?

 No. New Zealand currently maintains several measures that control the movement and storage of data.